SSD TRIM is a command that helps, well, trim down the unnecessary writing to a solid-state drive (SSD) hence maximize its life span.

 Again, it’s important to note that the SSD TRIM on a Mac can be complicated and might not work the same for all SSDs.
 If your machine comes with an SSD, TRIM is automatically enabled (or disabled for a particular reason).

-That said, you should check with your vendor to make sure an SSD supports your Mac before installing it on the machine, and then tread lightly with the next steps.
+You should check with your vendor to make sure an SSD supports your Mac before installing it on the machine, and then tread lightly with the next steps.

 - Run Terminal (you can search for it using Spotlight at the top right corner)